Scroll progress bar

 SymRepair® 100

-Present in Soothing Booster.
+Found in Soothing Booster.

 Colloidal Oatmeal

-⚠️ Active ingredients to use with caution
+⚠️ Actives to use with caution

 • Retinoids

-• Strong AHAs (e.g. glycolic >10%)
+• Strong AHAs (e.g., glycolic >10%)

 • Denatured alcohol